 behind, I’m struck by a loneliness so pronounced,

-I could cry out for more of his blithe mimicry.
-And yet,
+I cry out for more of his bold mimicry.
+For now, I make do

-the last fragment of his song—like liquid through the air—
+with the last fragment of his song—like liquid in the still air—

-On a ledge above the creek, and low-down by my feet,
+On a ledge above the creek, I find solace at my feet.

-a drop of this morning's sudden rain.
-And now—awakened
+suspended, a drop of this morning's sudden rain.
+Awakened

 to the infinitesimal—I see that each needle of the sapling she-oak